urs-waldmann/CarND-Vehicle-Detection/writeup.md

 | Spatial binning dimensions | (8,8) |
 | Number of histogram bins | 64 |

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 ## Classifier

-The code for this step is contained in lines 138 through 164 of the file called `search_and_classify.py`.
+The code for this step is contained in the Jupyter notebook `vehicle_detection.ipynb` in section *Train classifier*.

 I trained a linear SVM using `sklearn.svm.LinaerSVC()`.
 In order to get the best result for my classifier without exploring the best parameters manually I used `sklearn.model_selection.GridSearchCV()`.
 Since I am using a linear SVM I can only tune the parameter `C`.
 Using `sklearn.model_selection.GridSearchCV()` with
 ```python